One Day In Bryce Canyon National Park

 The first stop you’ll come to is Inspiration Point, which looks out over Bryce Amphitheater.

-Inspiration Point also sits along Rim Trail, a 10.7 mile trail that follows the edge of the canyon.
+Inspiration Point also sits along Rim Trail, an 11 mile trail that follows the edge of the canyon.
 You can complete Rim Trail in smaller sections or hike the entire trail.

-I recommend you park at Inspiration Point and walk along the Rim Trail to Bryce Point (1.5 miles).
+I recommend you park at Inspiration Point and walk along the Rim Trail to Bryce Point (1.3 miles one way).
 From Bryce Point, pick up the free shuttle back to Inspiration Point.

-TIP: The shuttle only runs in one direction.
-From Bryce Point, the next stop is Inspiration Point.
-If you walk from Bryce Point to Inspiration Point (the reverse direction) you’ll have to take the shuttle through the whole park, or make a transfer.
+TIP: The shuttle runs in a one-way loop.
+Catch it from Bryce Point and take it to the next stop, Inspiration Point.
+If you reverse this, and pick up the shuttle at Inspiration Point, you’ll have to ride the whole loop.
 You’ll save tons of time if you park at Inspiration Point and not Bryce Point.

 Bristlecone Loop Trail Guide